pwighton/ci-qms/QM-001--QualityManual.md

 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Change Control procedure to control changes to *clinical investigation* systems, processes, and procedures that minimally addresses applicable requirements in ISO-9001:2015 Section 8.5.6 and ICH E6(R2) Sections 4.5 and 6.
+__NewInstitue__ **SHALL** establish and maintain a Change Control procedure to control changes to *observational study* systems, processes, and procedures that minimally addresses applicable requirements in ISO-9001:2015 Section 8.5.6 and ICH E6(R2) Sections 4.5 and 6.

-Change control activities related to *clinical investigations* shall be performed and documented in accordance with the Change Control Procedure, SOP-013.
+Change control activities related to *observational studies* shall be performed and documented in accordance with the Change Control Procedure, SOP-013.

 ### 8.6 Regulatory Compliance Management